-These financial statements have been prepared in compliance with International Financial Reporting Standards (IFRS) applicable to the preparation of annual financial statements.
+These financial statements have been prepared in compliance with International Financial Reporting Standards (IFRS).

-The financial statements were authorized for issue by the Manager on behalf of the board of directors on March 21, 2022.
+The financial statements were authorized for issue by the Manager on behalf of the board of directors on March 17, 2023.

 (a) Basis of measurement:

 The financial statements have been prepared on an historical cost basis except for investments at fair value through profit or loss, which are measured at fair value.